RyanAmeri/blog/0007-deep-js-foundations-v3.md

 {% codepen https://codepen.io/ryanameri/pen/abNBBqP default-tab=js %}

-Full disclosure: I struggled for over an hour on this exercise.
 I ended up using the [Array.prototype.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method to cycle through the array items, Kyle constructs the array manually and loops through it.
 Both methods are very similar and the the logic is pretty much identical, but that's due to the corner cases involved and the structure of the tests.

 The most important lesson to take away from this exercise is that, if you want to be absolutely sure that `Y` is equal to `X` and only `X`, your best option is to use `Object.is()` because any other comparison operator, including `===` has edge cases.
 Going through this exercise makes you aware of pretty much all these corner cases in JavaScript when dealing with coercing values from one type to the other.
 This should build up your confidence to not be afraid of using the double equality `==` operator, when it makes sense.